This post was originally published on 3/1/2018 and updated on 3/11/2019

 Make A List

 In order to be efficient, knowing what you want to get done will be critical.
 I honestly have a running list I keep my cleaning “want to do’s” tracked.
 The reason for this is because I will see something one day and then when I get a chance to clean I totally forgot that it was on my list.
 As I think of it I write it down.
 But to start take a lap around the house look from ceiling to floor and see what is everything you want to get accomplished, no matter how small.
+This is something you can keep so each year you can reuse it.
+Add on as you realize there is something you may have missed.

 Note: This post may contain affiliate links.
 Click here to read more.